microsoft/FluidFramework/packages/framework/last-edited/README.md

 - This setup function should be called during container instantiation so that ops are not missed.
 - Requests the root component from the runtime and waits for it to load.
 - Registers an "op" listener on the runtime.
 On each message, it calls the shouldDiscardMessageFn to check if the message should be discarded.
 It also discards all scheduler message.
 If a message is not discarded, it is passed to the IComponentLastEditedTracker in the root component.
-- Any messages received before the component is loaded are stored in a buffer and passed to the tracker once the component loads.
+- The last message received before the component is loaded is stored and passed to the tracker once the component loads.

 Note:
 - By default, message that are not of `"Attach"` and `"Operation"` type are discarded as per the `shouldDiscardMessageDefault` function: